 They will tell you what has been seen at the end of the scan and give you a written copy of the report.
-This can be placed in your hand-held records or within the Mama Passport your midwife gives you at the booking appointment.
-Please bring your hand-held records with you to every appointment.
+If you have hand-held records please bring these with you to every appointment.

 We have trainee sonographers working in our department who may perform your scan under supervision.